top of page

 You can also select what items you want to edit: nodes, connections, sections, or a combination of the three.

 Down at the bottom of the window will be various selection options.
-You can either “Select All,” which would affect all items, “Select By Type,” where a window will pop up, giving you the option to select which types of nodes, sections, and/or connections you want to edit, or "Select Items," which will affect items that you draw a polygon around.
+You can either “Select All,” which would affect all items, “Select By Type,” where a window will pop up, giving you the option to select which types of nodes, sections, and/or connections you want to edit, or "Select Items," which will affect items that you either click on or draw a polygon around.

 When you choose "Select By Type" and have the types selected, hit “DELETE ATTRBIUTE" (or "ADD ATTRBIUTE" if you chose the "Add" or "Overwrite" option).

-The last option, “Select Items,” will allow you to draw a polygon around the set of locations you would like to affect.
+The last option, “Select Items,” will allow you to click on or draw a polygon around the set of locations you would like to affect.

 You will need to do this for each attribute you want to multi- add, remove, or overwrite.